 Visage Animation Format

-The Visage Animation Format used in Bodyworks Voyager: Missions in Anatomy and The Lost Files of Sherlock Holmes: The Case of the Serrated Scalpel is an 8-bit 320×200 animation format used for full-screen cutscenes.
+The Visage Animation Format used in The Lost Files of Sherlock Holmes: The Case of the Serrated Scalpel and Bodyworks Voyager: Missions in Anatomy is an 8-bit 320×200 animation format used for full-screen cutscenes.
 The format consists of a pair of files with the same name but different extensions.
 The first, with .VDA extension, is the frame chunks file.
 It is a variant of the normal Visage Format with a slightly revised header that has its X-offset stored in two bytes, giving the format the ability to store locations anywhere on a 320×200 image.
 The second file, with extension .VDX, is the frame definitions file; it determines which chunks together form a whole frame.

 Every frame after the first one contains only the differences between the two frames, with the rest of the data replaced by transparency (index 0xFF), to form a delta-frame.
 Delta-frames can be drawn over the previous frame to get the next step in the animation.
 However, the format does not just save these delta-frames; each delta-frame is cut up into small chunks using blob detection, and those chunks are saved as separate frames, together with their X and Y coordinates.

 The video starts with one full image, and for each next frame, a bunch of these chunks are stacked together.
 The big advantage of the chunks system is that changes from previous frames can be reused for later ones.
 Since these animations are typically one scene playing out on a still background, this is ideal for recycling small repeating loops playing in the background of a scene.
 The frame definitions format also has a way to paint existing chunks on new coordinates, which gives further reusability potential.